sodadata/docs/soda-agent/deploy.md

 #### Deploy using a values YAML file

 1. (Optional) You have familarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
 2. (Optional) If you wish, you can establish an <a href="https://aws.amazon.com/privatelink/" target="_blank">AWS PrivateLink</a> to provide private connectivity with Soda Cloud.
-Refer to [Connect to Soda Cloud via AWS PrivateLink](#connect-a-soda-agent-to-soda-cloud-via-aws-privatelink) before deploying an agent.
+Refer to [Connect via AWS PrivateLink](#optional-connect-via-aws-privatelink) before deploying an agent.
 3. (Optional) If you are deploying to an existing Virtual Private Cloud (VPC), consider supplying public or private subnets with your deployment.
 Consult the eksctl documentation to <a href="https://eksctl.io/usage/vpc-configuration/#use-existing-vpc-other-custom-configuration" target="_blank">Use existing VPC</a>.
 4. Using a code editor, create a new YAML file called `values.yml`.
 5. To that file, copy+paste the content below, replacing the following values: